 If you are concerned about the care of a loved one at an Illinois nursing home, contact our office today for a free explanation of your legal rights by attorneys who have experience litigating Chicago nursing home abuse cases.
 Unfortunately, situations involving inferior nursing home care plans are rarely resolved without some intervention.

 Our experience and track record of superior case results has earned us a reputation as true legal advocates who are willing to do what it takes to provide the best possible results for our clients.
 As a result of our achievements, we receive many referrals from our peers in the legal community who know that when we handle a case– it will be handled with integrity and uncompromising zealousness.

 Take the steps today to protect your loved one and others in their situation from further harm.
-Call (847) 835-8895 and take a stand against bad care.
+Contact us today and take a stand against bad care.

 Resources for nursing home safety and selection of safe nursing home facilities in Chicago, IL: